siliconwitchery/s1-sdk/README.md

 1. Press **Ctrl-Shift-B** (**Cmd-Shift-B** on MacOS) to build the test project.

-1. It should build successfully.
-Check the terminal output to solve the error.
+1. It should build successfully, otherwise check the terminal output to solve any errors.

 ## Running on Hardware